loftwah/linux-for-pirates/README.md

 Look for entry-level positions: If ye be just startin' out in yer Linux career, it might be helpful to look for entry-level positions that can provide ye with the opportunity to gain hands-on experience and build up yer skills.
 These might include internships, junior-level system administrator positions, or entry-level software development roles.
 As ye gain experience, ye can then look for more advanced positions that align with yer career goals.

+### Backend

+Backend developers are responsible for creating and maintaining the systems and infrastructure that power your network.
+Backend developers typically work on the "backend" of a website or application, which refers to the servers, databases, and other systems that support the frontend (the user-facing part of the site or application).

+Backend developers often work on tasks such as:

+Developing and maintaining server-side software: This might include creating and managing databases, implementing server-side logic and business logic, and integrating with third-party systems.

+Designing and implementing APIs: Backend developers might create APIs (Application Programming Interfaces) that allow different systems and applications to communicate with each other.

+Managing infrastructure: Backend developers might be responsible for maintaining and scaling the servers, databases, and other infrastructure that support a website or application.

+Collaborating with frontend developers: Backend developers often work closely with frontend developers to ensure that the backend systems and infrastructure support the needs of the user-facing part of the site or application.

+In a pirate theme, you might imagine that backend developers are responsible for creating and maintaining the systems that power your network.
+They might work on tasks such as developing and maintaining server-side software, designing and implementing APIs, and managing infrastructure, all of which are important for keeping your network running smoothly and efficiently.

 ### Cloud computing

 Ahoy there, me matey!
 If ye be a student interested in gettin' started with cloud computing, here be a few steps ye can take to gain a solid foundation in this field: